Doddridge County Agriculture & Natural Resources

 The WVU Extension Garden Calendar is produced and distributed each year as a service to West Virginia’s many home gardeners and agricultural producers.
 The annual calendar is just one of many meaningful projects, programs and outreach efforts provided by WVU Extension throughout West Virginia’s 55 counties.

 If you have gardening questions or want more information, please contact your county’s WVU Extension office.
-Be sure to check out information for controlling garden pests year-round and related learning activities for even more opportunities.
+Be sure to check out information for controlling garden pests year-round as well as related coloring pages and learning activities for even more opportunities.

 WVU Extension is committed to providing reasonable accommodations upon request.